prashravoor/digital_borders_animal_reid/README.md

 Once the model has been trained (using the open-reid strong baseline repo), copy the model and convert it to an ONNX model using <br>
 `bash convert_torch_to_onnx.sh <input model path> <output model path>` <br>
 Conversion to ONNX is required since PyTorch on CPU is extremely slow. <br>
-Run the code to test feature extraction accuracy and show the TSNE graphs using `python3 test_triplet_loss.py`
+Run the code to test feature extraction accuracy and show the TSNE graphs using `python3 test_triplet_loss.py <image folder> <ONNX model path>`